mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### Table Constraints

 The table constraints settings list and provide details for all table-level constraints.
-Its most basic implementation will allow users to know which constraints exist and see the columns to which they apply.
+Its most basic implementation will allow users to know which constraints exist and see the columns they apply.
 Users will also add or delete constraints but not edit them.

 ### Table Preferences